 Here are the most important things to know before reading the full guide:

-• Use the taskbar speaker icon (Win + A) for the fastest way to switch audio output devices or adjust volume.
+- Use the taskbar speaker icon (Win + A) for the fastest way to switch audio devices or adjust volume.

-• The Settings app (System > Sound) lets you choose a default output device and adjust advanced device properties.
+- The Settings app (System > Sound) lets you pick a default output device and tweak advanced settings.

-• The Sound Control Panel reveals hidden or disabled audio hardware and lets you set separate defaults for media and communications.
+- The Sound Control Panel shows hidden or disabled audio devices and lets you set separate defaults for media and calls.

-• The Volume Mixer lets you control individual app volumes and route different apps to separate output devices simultaneously.
+- The Volume Mixer lets you control volume per app and send different apps to different output devices.

-• Xbox Game Bar (Win + G) lets you switch audio output without leaving your current window — ideal for gaming.
+- Xbox Game Bar (Win + G) lets you switch audio output without leaving your game.

-• To enable a 3.5mm jack that isn’t showing up, use Sound Control Panel > Playback tab > right-click empty area > Show Disabled Devices, then enable it from there.
+- To enable a 3.5mm jack that isn’t showing up, go to Sound Control Panel > Playback tab > right-click an empty area > Show Disabled Devices, then enable it.

 Quick Answer: How to Adjust Audio Output Settings in Windows 11